Online SC FAQ

 Yes, students must attend a two-week session during the first summer, during which time they complete two courses.
 The sessions are held at UMass Dartmouth.
 Housing is available at a reasonable rate.
-For Summer 2013, the two-week session will be held the last week of June and the first week of July.
+Each summer, the two-week session is typically held the last week of June through the first week of July.

 Will the program lead to certification/licensure?

-Our program is designed to fulfill the academic requirements for certification in the Commonwealth of Massachusetts as a School Counselor.
+Our program is designed to fulfill the academic requirements for licensure in the Commonwealth of Massachusetts as a School Counselor.
 Students living outside of Massachusetts should check their state’s certification/licensure requirements.

 How many courses will be offered online?

 Except for the two courses taken in the first summer semester, all other courses are offered online.

 Can I complete my practicum and internship close to my residence, even out of state?

 Yes, students are able to complete the practicum and internship close to their residence as long as you obtain an approved site supervisor (i.e., a state licensed professional school counselor).
 Field placements completed abroad may be approved but require professor approval.